 Halle Zander

-Associate Editor, Reporter, All Things Considered AnchorHalle Zander is a broadcast journalist and the host of Aspen Public Radio's broadcast of "All Things Considered."
+News DirectorHalle Zander is the news director at Aspen Public Radio, a broadcast journalist and the host of "All Things Considered."

-Her broadcast journalism has been recognized by the Public Media Journalists Association, the Colorado Broadcasters Association, and the Society of Professional Journalists.
+Her broadcast journalism has been recognized by the Radio Television Digital News Association, Public Media Journalists Association, the Colorado Broadcasters Association, and the Society of Professional Journalists.

 Before she began working full-time with Aspen Public Radio in September 2021, Halle was a freelance broadcast journalist for both Aspen Public Radio and KDNK.

-Halle studied environmental analysis at Pitzer College.
+Halle studied environmental analysis at Pitzer College and is currently pursuing a Master of Arts in Journalism through New York University.
 She was an educator at the Aspen Center for Environmental Studies and at the Andy Zanca Youth Empowerment Program, where she taught youth radio and managed a weekly public affairs show.
 She was also delivered newscasts for her college radio station, KSPC.

 -